joeyrush/better-migrate-seed/README.md

 > You're free to customize the generated seeders, but be aware that if you generate another snapshot with an identical name - the new ones will overwrite the old ones.

 ### Available Commands
-There are 3 commands available with this package:
+There are 4 commands available with this package:

 A step in replacement for `artisan migrate:fresh --seed` with additional functionality to generate seeders and pick which seeders to use after re-migrating.
 You can pass the `--refresh` flag to use `migrate:refresh` instead of `migrate:fresh` behind the scenes:
 ```
 artisan seed:migrate
 ```
+> The migrate command also comes with a bonus `--include-empty-tables` flag which will produce a seed class for every database table regardless of whether it has any rows or not.

 To generate the seeders without having to re-migrate your DB, you can run the following command:
 ```